Addition of SNS-301 to Checkpoint Inhibitor Treatment in Metastatic/Recurrent SCCHN

 - Be 18 years of age or older.

-- Patients on nivolumab therapy must be willing to switch over to pembrolizumab therapy.
+- Patients on other CPI therapy than pembrolizumab must be willing to switch over to pembrolizumab therapy.

 - Have measurable disease by RECIST 1.1.